noritersand/noritersand.github.io/_posts/2022-01-07-dbms-mariadb-노트-note.md

         else 1 /*unicode*/
     end as sortOrder
 from (
-    select 111 as txt
+    select '111반' as txt
     union all
-    select 222 as txt
+    select '23' as txt
     union all
-    select 333 as txt
+    select '222' as txt
     union all
+    select '24' as txt
+    union all
+    select '333' as txt
+    union all
-    select 0000 as txt
+    select '0000' as txt
     union all
     select 'abcdf' as txt
     union all